rust-lang/rustup/README.md

 * The `rust-toolchain` file,
 * The default toolchain,

-and they are prefered by rustup in that order, with the explicit toolchain having highest precedence, and the default toolchain having the lowest.
+and they are preferred by `rustup` in that order, with the explicit toolchain having highest precedence, and the default toolchain having the lowest.
 There is one exception though: directory overrides and the `rust-toolchain` file are also preferred by their proximity to the current directory.
-That is, these two override methods are discovered by walking up the directory tree toward the filesystem root, and a `rust-toolchain` file that is closer to the current directory will be prefered over a directory override that is further away.
+That is, these two override methods are discovered by walking up the directory tree toward the filesystem root, and a `rust-toolchain` file that is closer to the current directory will be preferred over a directory override that is further away.

 To verify which toolchain is active use `rustup show`.